Phishing: Sentencing and Penalties

 Like other forms of identity theft, phishing does not rely upon a successful attempt.
 In other words, you can be convicted of phishing if you send out an e-mail simply in an attempt to persuade others to provide you with the desired information.
 The person who receives the message does not have to respond to you, and even if a response is sent, you do not have to use the sensitive information to be convicted of phishing.

 While all states have laws that prohibit fraudulently acquiring someone else's personal information, not all states have laws that specifically address phishing.
-According to the National Conference of State Legislatures, a minority of states currently have specific phishing laws.
 However, even in those states that do not have specific phishing laws, other criminal laws can apply to phishing activity (computer crimes, identity theft), meaning the activity is a crime in every state.
-States without these laws may also adapt phishing laws as the crime becomes more common.

 Talk to an Attorney

-If you are charged with, or suspected of, a phishing crime, you should consult with an experienced criminal defense attorney near you.
-Local attorneys will know what laws apply in your case and can advise you what to do based on their experience with the local criminal justice system.
+If you are charged with, or suspected of, a phishing crime, consult an experienced criminal defense attorney near you.
+Local attorneys will know what laws apply in your case and can advise you on what to do based on their experience with the local criminal justice system.

 DEFEND YOUR RIGHTS